Why play this game?

 on this challenge before bringing them together again to see what they have found out.
 You could find out whether, for example, any pairs have used more than half the numbers.
 More than fifteen numbers?
 Given enough time, do they think they could find a way to use all the numbers?
 Some will have realised that it is impossible to cross off zero - encourage them to explain why this is the

 Learners could then investigate whether it is possible to use all the numbers if the number line goes from 1 to 20 instead.
 Give them chance to explore this new scenario in pairs.
 Many will be able to reason that it is still not possible due to there being an even number of numbers in total.
-Exploring the longest possible string of calculations is interesting and the children can be
+Again, you could work on this proof sorter

 Have you found any good ways to beat your opponent?

 Can you cross out all the numbers in one game?
 How do you know?